bhagyeshsp/sisyphus-consulting/pages/terms.md

 order: 0
 ---

+**Last Updated: February 7th, 2025**

 **Design and Technology Consulting Agreement**
 This is a Design and Technology Consulting Agreement between **Sisyphus Consulting Pvt.
 Ltd.** (“we,” “us,” “our”) and any individual, entity, or organization that procures our consulting services (“you” or “your”).
-If you have any questions about this agreement, you can email **Bhagyesh Pathak at contact@sisyphusconsulting.org**.
+If you have any questions about this agreement, you can email **Bhagyesh Pathak on this id: contact[at]sisyphusconsulting[dot]org**.

 ### 1. Acceptance of Terms
 Any work that we do for you is governed by the terms and conditions you’re reading now.
 If you don’t agree to these terms, we can’t provide you with any services.
 This agreement is a binding contract between you and **Sisyphus Consulting Pvt.
 Ltd.**

 ### 2. Terms May Change
 We may update the terms and conditions periodically, including our fees.
 Any changes will be communicated at least 30 days in advance.
-New terms and/or pricing will become effective on the next renewal date of your services with **Sisyphus Consulting Pvt.
+For existing contracts, the new terms and/or pricing will become effective on the next renewal date of your services with **Sisyphus Consulting Pvt.
 Ltd.**

 ### 3. Payment
 Payments can be made via **NEFT, RTGS, IMPS, UPI, or credit card** (any applicable transaction charges for credit cards or international payments will be borne by the client).
 You agree to keep your billing details up-to-date and are responsible for failing to do so.

-Projects require an upfront payment as specified in the statement of work.
-Failure to make the payment by the due date will result in cancellation of the project, and a **termination fee of 50% of the agreed amount** will be due within 14 days.
-All payments are required to reserve our time.
+All of our statements of work have a corresponding due date for our first payment, and expected kickoff date for the project.
+If you sign a contract to start work with us, but fail to provide your first payment in full by its due date, the project will be terminated and a termination fee of 50% of the payment will be levied, due within 14 days of the project’s kickoff date.
+All payments exist to reserve our time.

 ### 4. Taxes
 You are responsible for paying any applicable **GST (Goods and Services Tax)** or other taxes under Indian laws.